Not medical advice. Talk to your provider before using any peptide.

 Maintained elasticity and scar improvements reported 4–8 weeks post-cycle.
 Users assess whether second cycle is needed for chronic conditions vs. continued improvement.

 Source: Estimated from primary component BPC-157 (~4h).
-TB-500 plasma half-life is 0.5-2 hours (human Phase I data); tissue remodeling effects persist longer.
+The 0.5-2 hour plasma half-life often quoted for TB-500 comes from a Phase I study of recombinant full-length thymosin beta-4 given intravenously (PMC8419156), not the subcutaneous heptapeptide sold as TB-500.
+No human PK data exists for subcutaneous TB-500.
 GHK-Cu half-life is ~1 hour.
 Effective duration is driven by downstream biological activity, not plasma half-life.

 BPC-157, TB-500, and GHK-Cu are sold as research compounds in the United States.
 None of the three components holds FDA approval for any therapeutic indication.
 The GLOW Blend combination has no regulatory status anywhere.
 These peptides are not approved drugs and are not legal for human therapeutic use outside of clinical research settings.
 BPC-157 and TB-500 are both explicitly prohibited by the World Anti-Doping Agency (WADA).
 Competitive athletes in any WADA-tested sport cannot use this stack.
 GHK-Cu is not currently on the WADA prohibited list.
 Compounding pharmacies in the US may prepare individual components under physician supervision.
 Physician-supervised clinical sessions (IV or injection) run $200 to $400 per treatment at peptide clinics.
 Research-grade pre-mixed vials are available from peptide vendors without prescription, though quality varies widely and no FDA oversight exists.
 This content is for educational and research purposes only.
 It does not constitute medical advice, diagnosis, or treatment recommendations.
 Consult a qualified healthcare provider before using any research peptide.